Should you or your loved one have to pay for long term or end of life care?

 What is NHS Continuing Healthcare?

 NHS Continuing Healthcare (CHC) is not a legally defined benefit in its own right but in essence it’s simply an extension of NHS funded care outside of hospital into a non-NHS community setting, whether that be in a care home or the persons own home.
 It covers all the costs associated with providing care to an individual with on-going heathcare needs.
 It can also be claimed retrospectively for an individual who has died but limited to care provided from April 2012 onwards.
-The National Framework for NHS CHC (revised 2018) can be found in the download section together with the documents used to assess individuals for CHC.
+The National Framework for CHC (revised 2022) can be found in the download section together with the documents used to assess applicants.

 Few have heard of CHC and for many thousands of people it means using their life savings and property to meet the cost of care when, in many cases, they shouldn't have to.